josie-opondo/portfolio/README.md

-###PORTFOLIO
+PORTFOLIO

-This is the repository that will contain all my portfolios, each being built using different technologies
+This is the repository that will contain all my portfolios, each having been built using different technologies